Lent 4 | SHOES

 Have you ever metaphorically or literally taken off your shoes as a sign of respect or humility?

-God of shepherds and sheep, Moses and me, you speak to us through unconsumed burning bushes and unassuming, ordinary encounters.
+God of shepherds and sheep, of Moses and myself, you speak to us through unconsumed burning bushes and unassuming, ordinary encounters.
 You go to extraordinary lengths to communicate to us, assure us of your presence, enlist us in your service.
 Give us eyes to see and ears to hear.
 Show us when to speak up and when to be quiet.
 Tell us when to take off our shoes and when to put on your whole armor.
 May all we do today reflect our awareness of your presence.
 Amen.

 Thank you for journeying through Lent with us…

 Thanks to Jill J. Duffield for allowing us to adapt from her book, Lent in Plain Sight: A Devotion Through Ten Objects.
-Read the book and join us for a virtual book club discussion at 4pm on Saturday, April 3.